grommet/grommet/src/js/components/Heading/README.md

 **heading.level**

 The level that impacts line-height, max-width, font size, weight and family of the Heading.
-Heading level is automatically adjusted at different screen sizes.
-These screen sizes are derived from breakpoints.
+Heading styling is automatically adjusted at different screen sizes.
+When the heading.responsiveBreakpoint is hit ("small" by default), all heading styles will automatically be adjusted.
+A heading of level 1, for example, will use the styling defined in heading level 2; a heading of level 2 will use the styling defined in heading level 3 and so forth.
+The tag in the DOM is not adjusted.
+A heading of level 1 remains an h1.
+The styling adjustment is intended to aid readability on smaller screens but will not semantically affect your application structure.
+If you do not want this responsive styling to occur, you can set header.responsiveBreakpoint to undefined.
 Expects `object`.

 Defaults to